What is a credential stuffing attack?

 Credential stuffing attacks can have a major impact on businesses as once inside an account, attackers can make fraudulent transactions, get unauthorized access to paid services, or steal sensitive financial information.
 These financial losses can be direct, such as fraudulent purchases made using compromised accounts, or indirect, such as expenses incurred in restoring affected accounts and systems.

-Not only do credential stuffing attacks cause significant financial losses, but they can also lead to a damaged business reputation, shattered customer trust and loyalty, and lost customers.
+Not only does this type of attack cause significant financial losses, but it can also lead to a damaged business reputation, shattered customer trust and loyalty, and lost customers.
 In this age of social media, disgruntled consumers may voice their discontentment on social platforms, causing negative publicity and loss of business.
 Rebuilding trust with customers can be a long and challenging process, requiring transparent communication, effective incident response and proactive measures to prevent future attacks.

 Similarly, credential stuffing attacks can severely affect consumers.
 Compromise of users’ online accounts can result in identity theft, wherein personal information such as names, addresses, and financial data are stolen and used for fraudulent purposes.
 This can result in financial losses, damage to credit scores, and legal action.
 Account lockouts, resetting passwords, and restoring lost data can cause inconvenience and frustration.
 Furthermore, consumers may refrain from engaging with affected businesses in future out of concerns about privacy and security.